sahilbadyal/imagenet_to_vre/README.md

 I have used a simple yet effective algorithm to convert this into a VRE dataset:

 **Algorithm**
-1. Create a 3x3 collage of images from the original dataset by scaling each image to a fixed size (say 300 by 200 pixels)
+1. Create a 3x3 collage of images from the original dataset by scaling each image to a fixed size (say 300 by 200 pixels).
 2. For each sub-image:
     1. Save its bounding box (or boundaries in the collage).
     2. Create the referring expression with the following rule